-That Council approve the recommendations outlined in Report PLHD16-001 dated March 7, 2016 of the Director of Planning and Development Services, as follows:
+That Joint Services Steering Committee endorse the recommendations outlined in Report PLHDJSSC16-001 dated February 11, 2016 of the Director of Planning and Development Services, as follows:

-- a) That a By-law be adopted authorizing City Council to designate the property at 831 Dutton Road as a Municipal Housing Facility (MHF) in accordance with By-law Number 12-094 and authorizing the Mayor and Clerk to sign agreements and other documents to provide municipal incentives, in accordance with Report PLHD16-001; - b) That Peterborough Kinsman Club Enterprises Limited (Kinsman) continue to be exempt from property tax for municipal and school purposes, but that the exemption take the form of an annual rebate from the City, in an amount equal to the annual property tax paid for 831 Dutton Road, for five years commencing August 2, 2017, with the possibility of a subsequent five year renewal; - c) That staff be authorized to negotiate the specific terms and conditions of a legal agreement with Peterborough Kinsman Club Enterprises Limited (Kinsman) to ensure affordable rents for a minimum of five years, with the possibility of a subsequent five year renewal; and, d) That staff report back on the long-term potential for the property, and undertake research and consultations in a manner consistent with the development of the Strategic Plan for Social Housing, to obtain information that may have a direct impact on the City's interest in the property and the City's interest in maintaining or enhancing the Service Level for social housing.
+- a) That a By-law be adopted authorizing City Council to designate the property at 831 Dutton Road as a Municipal Housing Facility (MHF) in accordance with By-law Number 12-094; - b) That Peterborough Kinsman Club Enterprises Limited (Kinsman) continue to be exempt from property tax for municipal and school purposes, but that the exemption take the form of an annual rebate from the City, in an amount equal to the annual property tax paid for 831 Dutton Road, for five years commencing August 2, 2017, with the possibility of a subsequent five year renewal; - c) That staff be authorized to negotiate the specific terms and conditions of a legal agreement with Peterborough Kinsman Club Enterprises Limited (Kinsman) to ensure affordable rents for a minimum of five years, with the possibility of a subsequent five year renewal;

+- d) That staff report back on the long-term potential for the property, and undertake research and consultations in manner consistent with the development of the Strategic Plan for Social Housing, to obtain information that may have a direct impact on the City's interest in the property and the City's interest in maintaining or enhancing the Service Level for social housing. - e) That a By-law be passed to authorize the Mayor and Clerk to sign agreements and other documents related to 831 Dutton Road.